 More important, Seeking Alpha premium users get access to a wealth of historical financial information, which is unavailable to free users if it is more than five years old.
 Subscribers can also view the history of analysts’ earnings expectations for a stock, and forecasts for upcoming earnings reports.
 Seeking Alpha also gives grades to a stock for its value, growth, and profitability, which can be important indicators for investors on the fence about a particular company.
 These quantitative analysis metrics make it easy to analyze a stock quickly.

 The individual stock pages provide a lot of valuable information for analyzing stocks.
+Seeking Alpha stock pages are one of the best places to start your research on a company.
 Along with the features mentioned above, investors have access to metrics for:

 - Earnings Summaries